Back to blog

 Phill Hendry 6 May 2026 6 min read

-The inversion itself is the warning.
+Here's what many people miss: the inversion itself is the early warning.
 The un-inversion — when the curve steepens back to normal — often coincides with the recession starting.
-The lead time varies from 6 to 24 months.
+This is because the Fed is cutting rates (pushing short-term rates down) in response to the downturn.

 Ready to try Quadesto?